The Straits Times: Stressful times a boost for wellness industry with more seeking relief from aches and pains

 New trends impacting the beauty industry have emerged at this time.

 Like with the retail and food industries, there has been a shift towards embracing technology for wellness operators.

-Other trends include a growing consumer preference for flexibility and convenience in services, personalised experiences, and higher expectations of in-salon experiences, according to a press release from the Beauty Services Alliance, which launched the BSCF.
+Other trends include a growing consumer preference for flexibility and convenience in services, personalized experiences, and higher expectations of in-salon experiences, according to a press release from the Beauty Services Alliance, which launched the BSCF.

 Players have been quick to catch on.
 Two digital platforms – mobile massage app Theraply and beauty booking portal Tropika Club – sprang up in the last seven months to give consumers a more seamless experience when they want to get a wellness fix.

-In July, Natureland Care acquired medical aesthetics chain The DRx Group, which offers a range of skin and body treatments.
+In July, Natureland Care acquired the medical aesthetics chain The DRx Group, which offers a range of skin and body treatments.

 The marriage of both brands paves the way for a new realm of aesthetics and wellness.
 The Natureland Premium outlet at MBS will be the first to offer both DRx facials and Natureland massage treatments.